manolaz/solana-anchor-election-2025/README.md

 > A decentralized onchain voting system on Solana, where users can vote on their favourite greeting

-Note that like [the original](https://github.com/coral-xyz/anchor-by-example/blob/master/programs/onchain-voting/programs/onchain-voting/src/lib.rs), we do allow multiple votes!
+Unlike [the original](https://github.com/coral-xyz/anchor-by-example/blob/master/programs/onchain-voting/programs/onchain-voting), we don't the same account to vote multiple times!

 This repo provides: